shui18/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Kai Liu is an associate professor of Nanjing Audit University.
-His research interests include structure-preserving numerical algorithm of differential equations.
+Kai Liu is an associate professor at Nanjing Audit University at the school of Statistics and Data Science.
+His research interests include structure-preserving numerical algorithms of differential equations.
 {style="text-align: justify;"}